 Stroud School Romsey

 Stroud is set within 22 acres of beautiful rural Hampshire countryside on the edge of the market town of Romsey.
-The outstanding outdoor facilities include sports fields, woodland, Forest School, Beach School and a school farm.
+The outstanding outdoor facilities include sports fields, woodland, Forest School, Beach School, a swimming pool and school farm.